seigler/joshua.seigler.net/site/posts/2025-05-15-tools-of-the-trade.md

 Everyone has different tools that they find especially effective.
 Here are some I have found with a few words about why I like them.

+> Update: I made a [/uses](/uses) page that lists these tools and many others I like.

 ### [mise-en-place](https://mise.jdx.dev/)
 Universal dev tool version manager.
 Specify tool versions in a config file and this tool can ensure that they are installed and active when entering the project directory.
 Amazing for getting a new dev environment set up in seconds.
 Replaces `asdf`, `nvm`, `pyenv`, `venv`, `rbenv`, and many other tool-specific version managers.
 Supports an incredible number of tools thanks to compatibility with `asdf`.